-There are several first aiders located in all buildings and their names and extension numbers are on the First Aid notices which are located throughout the buildings.
+There are several first aiders located in all buildings and their names and extension numbers can be found via the QR codes on the First Aid notices which are located throughout the buildings.
 In the event of an emergency, if you can't immediately locate a notice, call Security on 69966 (internal telephone) or 0161 306 9966 (external telephone).